 By Lowe's Editorial Team

-Granite countertops are both gorgeous and resilient, but it’s important to properly clean and maintain this stone surface.
+Granite countertops are an attractive and resilient countertop option, but it’s important to properly clean and maintain this stone surface.
 Use these tips and common cleaning products to keep your granite countertops pristine.

 A kitchen island with a black and brown countertop.